GrenderG/grenderg.github.io/_posts/2017-05-04-accessing_native_methods_android.md

 }
 {% endhighlight %}

-You don't need to know this, but the native method would be something like this.
+The native method would be something like this.

 {% highlight c %}
 #include <jni.h>